The Big Spin: Other games

+The Big Wheel

 There is a wheel on the Oregon Lottery Jackpot Show that greatly resembles the original Big Spin Wheel used during the Woolery Era.
+Another vertically mounted example comes from the endgame on the Ohio Lottery’s Cash Explosion.
 Two horizontal variations have been used.
 The revamped/second contestant wheel on Flamingo Fortune as well as Zero Gravity from Powerball: The Game Show.